GenesisVision/gv-api-web/docs/InvestorApi.md

 # **v10InvestorProgramsByIdInvestByAmountPost**
 > v10InvestorProgramsByIdInvestByAmountPost(id, amount, authorization, opts)

-Investing into the program  Invest in GVT if currency is empty
+Investing into the program.
+Invest in GVT if currency is empty

 ### Example
 ```javascript